abumafrim/Hausa-Visula-Genome-Dataset/README.md

 ## Glossary

-* Lacuna Fund : Lacuna Fund is the world’s first collaborative effort to provide data scientists, researchers, and social entrepreneurs in low- and middle-income contexts globally with the resources they need to produce labeled datasets that address urgent problems in their communities.

-* **Yoruba**: Yoruba is a language spoken in West Africa, most prominently Southwestern Nigeria.
-It is spoken by the ethnic Yoruba people.

 * **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.

-* **Igbo**:  Igbo is the principal native language of the Igbo people, an ethnic group from eastern Nigeria..
 * **repository** or **repo**: a collection of documents related to your project, in which you create and save new code or content

 * **Milestone**: an event or state marking a specific stage in development on the project
 * **Issue**: the GitHub term for tasks, enhancements, and bugs for your projects